 - 1. Familiarize yourself with the terms associated with The Rotary Foundation. - 2.
 Collect materials needed for session including post-it notes (3 different colors, newsprint, colored copy paper. - 3.
 Distribute post-it notes so that all participants have access to all three colors. - 4.
-Access the Object of Rotary for reference - 5.
-Review Rotary News Inserts OF-1A, OF-1B and OF-1C - Draw the pot, flames and logs needed for Graphic Listing Exercise on newsprint. - 7.
+Prepare index cards and Newsprint for first activity (Open Discussion) - 5.
+Access the Object of Rotary for reference - 6.
+Review Rotary News Inserts OF-1A, OF-1B and OF-1C - 7.
+Print of graphic illustration of the Seven Areas of Focus - 8.
+Draw the pot, flames and logs needed for Graphic Listing Exercise on newsprint. - 9.
 Prepare fun, unique ways to create partners and groups